Aarushkashyap/Cal-C-2.0/README.md

-# Calculator App
+# Cal-C-2.0
 This project is a modern, responsive calculator app built with React.
-The app includes a standard calculator, a theme switcher, and a feature switcher for future extensions.
-It supports keyboard inputs and includes advanced functionalities such as handling unary operations, maintaining a calculation history, and displaying formatted numbers.
+The app includes a standard calculator, a theme switcher, and a feature switcher with a converter.
+It supports keyboard inputs and includes advanced functionalities such as handling unary operations, maintaining a calculation history, and displaying formatted numbers along with arrow key based swapping.

 ## Features